sharifbhuiyan/Election_Analysis/README.md

 ```

- The code for print the winning candidate to terminal :
+ Code for print the winning candidate to terminal :

  ```ruby